SEC-010: Radiation Worker Protection during PregnancyDate: 08/01/2005 Status: Final

-As part of the University’s policy for Utilization of Radioactive Materials, only appropriately trained personnel will handle and use licensed material without undue hazard to themselves, other workers or members of the public.
-Female workers who require radiation protection training should be provided with information concerning Prenatal Radiation Exposure.
+Only appropriately trained and authorized personnel will handle and use licensed material without undue hazard to themselves, other workers, or members of the public.
+Radiation workers who require radiation protection training should also be provided with information concerning the risks of radiation exposure during pregnancy.

 Exposure to any level of radiation is assumed to carry with it a certain amount of risk.
 In the absence of scientific certainty regarding the relationship between low dose exposure and health effects, and as a conservative assumption for radiation protection purposes, the scientific community generally assumes that any exposure to ionizing radiation may cause undesirable biological effects and that the likelihood of these effects increases as the dose increases.
 At the occupational dose limit for the whole body of 5 rem (50 mSv) per year, the risk is believed to be very low.

-The Voluntary Declaration Form must be completed, signed and returned to EHS.
-By signing this form you state that you have been advised of the potential health risks to the embryo/fetus associated with radiation exposure and have been advised of the NRC requirements to limit the dose to the embryo/fetus to 500 mrem for the entire gestation period.
-Before signing and returning the form you should have any questions concerning this information answered to your satisfaction.
+Declaration may occur at any time during the pregnancy.
+If you choose to declare your pregnancy, the Voluntary Declaration Form must be completed, signed, and returned to EHS.
+By signing this form you state that you have been advised of the potential health risks to the embryo/fetus associated with radiation exposure and have been advised of the State regulatory requirements to limit the dose to the embryo/fetus to 500 mrem for the entire gestation period.
+Before signing and returning the form, contact EHS should you have any questions concerning this form.

-After a written declaration is filed, instruction will be provided and may include limitation of normal job functions if they could cause you to receive more than 0.5 rem.
-This may mean that, if you declare your pregnancy the University may not permit you to do some of your normal job functions if those functions will cause you to receive more than 0.5 rem and you may not be able to have some emergency response responsibilities.
+After a written declaration is filed, instruction will be provided and may include limitation of normal job functions if they could cause you to receive more than 500 mrem during the pregnancy.
+This may mean that, if you declare your pregnancy the University may not permit you to do some of your normal job functions if those functions will cause you to receive more than 500 mrem and you may not be able to have some emergency response responsibilities.
 In most cases, however, you can continue in your present job with no change and still meet the dose limit for the embryo/fetus.
 Any necessary modification of your duties will be discussed with you, the Radiation Safety Office and departmental supervisor.